 Best podcasts for music fans

 The catchy soundtrack is the star in this delightful podcast from children's music duo Andrew & Polly (not surprising, since the hosts have created songs for "Wallykazam!" and Sesame Studios).
 But this funny program also covers a range of topics by talking to actual kids as well as experts, providing thoughtful fun for young ones and their grown-ups.
 Best for: Preschoolers and little kids

 Reminiscent of the TV show "Drunk History" (minus the alcohol), this amusing podcast features people telling interesting, little-known stories from history with an emphasis on fun and humor.
 Although it's not specifically a music podcast, each episode contains an often-silly song that's sure to get stuck in your head.
 There's even a quiz segment, so kids will learn something, too.
 Best for: Kids

 Families can enjoy rock & roll without the downsides with this fun radio show/podcast.
 Each week there's a new playlist combining kids' music from artists such as They Might Be Giants, with kid-appropriate songs from artists that grown-ups will recognize, such as Elvis Costello, The Ramones and John Legend.
-It's a perfect compromise for parents tired of listening cheesy kids' music.
+It's a perfect compromise for parents tired of listening to cheesy kids' music.
 Best for: Kids

 This weekly podcast from NPR covers the latest and greatest in new music with a particular focus on emerging artists and indie musicians.
 It covers a wide range of genres and even includes artist interviews and live performances.
 Some songs contain adult themes and explicit language, but teens will love discovering a new favorite that you've probably never heard of.
 Best for: Teens